-Capitol steps with bagpipers and dozens of Members of Congress.
-Hundreds more were waiting on the steps.
+On the day I walked to the Capitol Building, 2,300 people were walking with me.
+We arrived at the Capitol steps with bagpipers and dozens of Members of Congress.
+Hundreds more, people from all over the country, were waiting on the steps.
 I can't recommend this sort of thing enough.
 You really must arrange a welcome for yourself like that someday.